-Emily took part in an hour-long art session on a weekly basis to build up <reform> and engaged extremely well.
+Emily took part in an hour-long art session on a weekly basis to build her relationships with the staff team and engaged extremely well.

 Emily clearly displayed a high level of skill, so the team introduced her to the Koestler Award, which is a charity that helps ex-offenders, secure patients and detainees in the UK to express themselves creatively.
 Emily entered the competition and stepped her weekly art sessions up to twice a week, her attitude transformed immediately as she felt supported and creatively fulfilled.

 What were the outcomes for Emily?

 In 2014, Emily’s painting ‘Smashed Dreams’ was chosen to advertise the Koestler Awards and was purchased by an external buyer.
 Emily began to use Art as a gateway to positive thinking and her confidence developed greatly.
 She painted the murals around Heatherwood Court, the shop in the hub on the ground floor and she designed and painted the motivational road on the wall in the gym.